 Where to get the best poke?

-While our favorite places to get poke include Tanaka of Tokyo or Shaka Poke, the options in Hawaii are endless.
+While our favorite places to get poke include Tanaka of Tokyo or Sky Waikiki, the options in Hawaii are endless.
 Take the time to try different variations of poke and at different places.
 Not only will your tastebuds appreciate it, you may come to find out for yourself that our favorite places do sell the best poke in Hawaii!